South Africa's Eskom says police investigating alleged poisoning of CEO | Headlines

 South Africa's Eskom says police investigating alleged poisoning of CEO

 South African power utility Eskom on Sunday said police were investigating whether an attempt was made to poison its outgoing Chief Executive Officer Andre de Ruyter.
 "Eskom cannot comment further on the poisoning incident involving the group chief executive, which occurred during December 2022, as the matter is subject to police investigation," the utility's head of security said in a statement.
-The South African police services did not immediately respond to Reuters' request for comment.
+Reuters could not immediately reach De Ruyter for comment.

 - Country: